chaimahaffar/Titanic---Machine-Learning-from-Disaster/README.md

 A machine learning project predicting passenger survival on the Titanic using the Kaggle Titanic dataset.
 The project includes:

-Data preprocessing and cleaning (handling missing values)
+Data preprocessing and cleaning

-Feature encoding for categorical variables (Sex, Embarked)
+Feature encoding for categorical variables

 Train/test split for model evaluation

 Logistic Regression model for prediction

-Evaluation using Accuracy, AUC, Precision, Recall, F1-score, and Confusion Matrix
+Evaluation using Accuracy, AUC and Confusion Matrix

-Dataset
+* Dataset

 The dataset is obtained from [Kaggle Titanic Competition](https://www.kaggle.com/competitions/titanic/data?select=train.csv)